May 15-17, 2023 | Grass Lake, Michigan

 WHO SHOULD NOT ATTEND?

 This is not an all-inclusive list, of course, because each situation is unique, but here is a short list of women who should not attend the retreat.
-I imagine there are very, very, very few who meet any of these criteria because the Torah Sisters community is a loving, encouraging, and Spirit-filled community.
-Women who fit any of these criteria probably aren’t hanging around our Torah Sisters community, anyway.
-But, just in case, I’m posting this here to do my best to ensure a shalomy and Yeshua-focused retreat for all of us.
+I have this policy to ensure a shalomy and Yeshua-focused retreat for all of us.
 If a woman stirs up conflict or gossip at the retreat, I’ll ask her to stop.
 If she continues to do so, I will ask her to leave.
 With such a short retreat, that is all the time I will have to deal with the situation in the most Biblical manner possible at such a short event.
+Women who are not allowed at a Torah Sisters event:

 • Women who just want to argue.